Breakfast After the Bell: Building a Better Tomorrow

 - Children who eat breakfast on a daily basis are less likely to become overweight

 - Data shows that eating school breakfast prevents weight gain

 - Nationwide studies show that breakfast has a positive effect on test scores, grades, school attendance and tardiness rates

 - For students in greater Minnesota, reducing barriers to school breakfasts is an important way of fostering healthy cognitive and physical development

-The child hunger initiative partners include Second Harvest Heartland, Boston Consulting Group, Cargill, Center for Prevention at Blue Cross and Blue Shield of Minnesota, Children’s Hospitals and Clinics of Minnesota, General Mills, Hunger Solutions, Minnesota Milk Producers, Minnesota School Nutrition Association, The Sheridan Story and Youthprise.
+The child hunger initiative partners include Second Harvest Heartland, Boston Consulting Group, Cargill, Center for Prevention at Blue Cross and Blue Shield of Minnesota, Children’s Hospitals and Clinics of Minnesota, Education Minnesota, General Mills, Hunger Solutions, Minnesota Milk Producers, Minnesota School Nutrition Association, Share Our Strength, The Sheridan Story and Youthprise.